Learned Inertial Odometry for Autonomous Drone Racing: Methodology

 where $\mathbf{n}_{s}^{\intercal} = [\mathbf{n}_{a}^{\intercal}, \mathbf{n}_{g}^{\intercal}, \mathbf{n}_{\text{b}_{a}}^{\intercal}, \mathbf{n}_{\text{b}_{g}}^{\intercal} ]$ is the vector containing the IMU noise and IMU biases noise.
 The covariance propagation model is

 where $\mathbf{W}_i$ is the covariance matrix containing the IMU noise and IMU bias noise and

 The matrix $\mathbf{I}$ denotes the identity matrix whose dimensions depend on the number of past states.\\ \textbf{State augmentation}.
 The state augmentation is performed at the filter update frequency.
-The full state is augmented with a new state that is obtained by partial propagation till the time when a new measurement is available.
+The full state is augmented with a new state that is obtained by propagation till the time when a new measurement from the TCN is available.
 The covariance propagation is similar as in Eq.~\ref{equ:cov_prop} with

 \textbf{Filter update}.
 The measurement update is: $r(\mathcal{X}) = \hat{\mathbf{p}}^{w}_{j} - \hat{\mathbf{p}}^{w}_{i} = \Delta \tilde{\mathbf{p}}_{ij} + \mathbf{n}_{ij}$, where $\mathbf{n}_{ij}$ is a zero-mean Gaussian noise on the predictions of the network.
 We set it as a constant value.
 The Jacobian matrix $\mathbf{H}$ is straightforward to compute.
 Its entries are all zero except for